Jinil-Chandarana/Formula-E-Book/README.md

 # Formula-E-Book
-integrated with firebase, google firestore and hive
+integrated with google firebase, firestore and Hive

 # Admin
 - can add, delete or edit schools, majors, and courses.